canonical/launchpad-manual/docs/user/explanation/projects/project-support.rst

 addition, you will be allowed to reject invalid questions (questions that are spam, duplicate, or not really related to the project.)

-To register as answer contact, first go to the prokect that you want to be an answer contact of.
+To register as answer contact, first go to the project that you want to be an answer contact of.
 Click on the ``Answers`` tab.
 You then access the answer contact registration page by following the ``Set answer contact`` link in the action menu.
 On that page you can register yourself (or any